OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

  stream:
    bypass: true

-If you want, you can also bypass encrypted flow by setting `no-reassemble` to `yes` in the app-layer tls section ::
+If you want, you can also bypass encrypted flows by setting `no-reassemble` to `yes` in the app-layer tls section ::

   app-layer: